How to Get Rid of Black Mold

-However, if you can't afford them, this is a DIY guide to removing black mold as efficiently as possible so that you can keep your family safe.
+If you can't afford them, however, this is a DIY guide to removing black mold as efficiently as possible so that you can keep your family safe.

 There is nothing more frustrating than spending time and money eradicating mold from your home, only to find it growing back months later.
 Removal is not a fun process, so it's better if you don't have to repeat it.

 So, it's important that before you begin the process of removal, you find the source of the problem.
 Specifically, you want to stop any water leaks that may create an environment for more mold to grow in the future.

 Check Water Sources

 Mold grows around moisture.
 More specifically, it grows on surfaces that are constantly exposed to moisture because of a leak or a flooding that never dried.

 Some common places we find mold are bathroom tubs, walls around the shower, cabinets under bathroom or kitchen sinks, around the washer, in rooms that always have a window open, walls where a garden hose attaches, and on walls or ceilings around a pipe-leak.

 Check Your Home's History